The most beautiful waterfalls in Iceland

 The town of Selfoss is in the southwest of the country, less than an hour from Reykjavik.
 These two places are opposite, so be careful not to go in the wrong direction.

 Dimensions: Selfoss in Iceland is between 10 and 11 meters high and a hundred meters wide.

-Godafoss, literally the waterfall of the gods, takes its name from Icelanders conversion to Christianity in the 11th century when Þorgeir Ljósvetningagoði Þorkelsson, a lawmaker, threw the idols of the ancient norse gods into the waters.
+Goðafoss, literally the waterfall of the gods, takes its name from Icelander's conversion to Christianity in the 11th century when Þorgeir Ljósvetningagoði Þorkelsson, a lawmaker, threw the idols of the ancient Norse gods into the waters.

-The Godafoss waterfall, taking its flow from the Skjálfandafljót river, is not very high but its semi-circular shape makes it unique.
+The Goðafoss waterfall, taking its flow from the Skjálfandafljót river, is not very high but its semi-circular shape makes it unique.
 This waterfall is also a part of the Diamond Circle.

 Dimensions: 12 meters high

-How to get there: Godafoss in Iceland is very easy to get to, located on Route 1 between Lake Myvatn and the small town of Akureyri in the north of the country.
+How to get there: Goðafoss in Iceland is very easy to get to, located on Route 1 between Lake Mývatn and the town of Akureyri in the north of the country.
 When you arrive, park in the car park and follow the small path along the river.

-Glymur waterfall, located in the east of the country, not far from Lake Hvalvatn and just over an hour's drive from Reykjavik.
+Glymur waterfall is located in the west of Iceland, not far from Lake Hvalvatn and just over an hour's drive from Reykjavik.
 It is the second tallest chute in the country, with a height of 190 meters, just behind Morsarfoss, which is 230 meters high.